bcgov/educ-studentsuccess/README.md

 ### Folder Structure

-The site does not follow a classic Laravel folder structure because the people who administer the servers like to keep things the same as other PHP projects on the server, all the time.
+The site does not follow a classic Laravel folder structure.

 Normally, a Laravel application has a `public` sub-folder where one would point Apache's web root to.
 In our case, this is the `www` folder at the top level of the project.
 The `php-bin` folder (also at the top level of the project) holds all of the application code.